bravoalpha79/MindGym/testing.md

 5. As a user, I want to be provided with in-game feedback on my progress.
    - appropriate in-game messages are displayed to the user at each of the following events:
      - at game start;
-     - upon succesful pair matching;
+     - upon successful pair matching;
      - upon unsuccessful pair matching;
      - upon game completion.